 When we begin to work with a new customer, we recommend starting with a landscape design, which may vary in scope from a master site plan to an intimate, special garden.
 A landscape design is a road map to define and communicate concepts, ideas, goals, solutions, and details between the designer and the customer.

 For example, what is the scope of the project; what is your budget range; how do you envision using your landscape; do you want a lawn for kids or need something more dog proof; do you entertain outdoors or like to spend time outside in a quiet, shady corner surrounded by the sound of birds and water; does your neighborhood have specific covenants for landscapes?
 Then there are the inevitable drainage and erosion problems to solve.
-Do you need irrigation, want outdoor lighting, or dream of a water feature?
+Do you need irrigation, want outdoor lighting, or dream of some water features?
 How can your yard be more private without building a fence?
 What style do you prefer, for example formal, naturalistic, or in-between?
-What colors, favorite plants, or type of plants would you prefer?
-Are you a gardener and plan to maintain the garden yourself or plan to hire someone to help?
-These questions all need answers before a designer ever sits down at a drawing table.
+What colors, favorite garden plants, or type of plants would you prefer?
+Are you a gardener and plan to maintain the garden yourself or plan to hire someone with landscaping ideas to help?
+These questions all need answers before a professional landscaping designer ever sits down at a drawing table.

 What to expect

-- We start with the initial conversation over the phone where our focus is to understand your project scope and to discuss how Fockele Garden Company can work with you to develop your landscape or special garden.
+- We start with the initial conversation over the phone where our focus is to understand your project scope and to discuss how Fockele Garden Company can work with you to develop your landscape or special garden design.
 Through mutual agreement we can then move to the next step.

 - Upon design approval, we make an additional site visit to gather information: measuring, photographs, inventory of existing plants, irrigation and drainage evaluation.
 From this information, we produce a scaled base map from which to work on design.